Dynamical tides in Jupiter and other rotationally flattened planets and stars with stable stratification: Tides in partially stratified bodies: application to Jupiter

 The orange and blue curves demonstrate a more complicated spectrum of resonances than the polytropes considered in Section \ref{sec:poly}, owing to the fact that these Jupiter models possess \emph{both} convective and stably stratified regions.
 Inertial wave spectra are generically dense in frequency space \citep[e.g.,][]{Papaloizou1982}.
 All gravito-inertial modes with rotating-frame frequencies $\omega\in[-2\Omega,2\Omega]$ consequently have the capacity to mix with inertial waves in adjacent convective regions, so the waves forced by the tidal potential possess an inherently mixed character in the frequency range $\omega_t\in[-2\Omega,2\Omega]$.
 This is illustrated by the cross-sections in Fig. \ref{fig:jupeaks}, which (like Fig. \ref{fig:n2_ros}) show the gravitational and radial velocity perturbations induced by the full (multiple-degree) tidal potential at the resonant frequencies indicated by filled circles in Fig. \ref{fig:jup_k424} (bottom).
 The white lines indicate boundaries between the convective and stably stratified regions, with calculations for the dilute core and envelope stratification models shown in the top and bottom rows (respectively).

 The cross-sections in Fig. \ref{fig:jupeaks} exhibit similar structure to the tidal waves computed by \citet{Lin2023} without the inclusion of centrifugal flattening.
-The gravito-inertial waves additionally exhibit some formation of rosette patterns, while the non-specular reflection of inertial waves off of the boundary between the stably stratified regions and the outer envelope leads to short-wavelength beams of inertial waves propagating at an angle that depends on $\omega_t$ \citep{Ogilvie2009,Rieutord2010,Ogilvie2013,Lin2021,Lin2023}.
-Although this scattering to shorter wavelengths can enhance tidal dissipation at some frequencies, \citet{Lin2021} showed that the largest peaks in dissipation still correspond to underlying flows resembling the longest wavelength inertial modes of fully isentropic models.
-From the perspective of the modal expansion described in Section \ref{sec:modal}, the susceptibility of a given mixed mode $\alpha$ to excitation by a tidal potential of degree $\ell$ boils down to the requirement of a large ratio between overlap integrals $Q_{\ell m}^\alpha$ and $\epsilon_\alpha$ coefficients.
-This requirement in turn filters for waves with some long-wavelength structure (since the tidal potential is itself long-wavelength), regardless of whether those waves are also scattered to shorter wavelengths.
-Most importantly, the induced gravito-inertial and inertial waves overlap with multiple spherical harmonic degrees, regardless of whether the perturbing tidal potential includes one or multiple harmonics.
+The gravito-inertial waves show the formation of rosette patterns, while the non-specular reflection of inertial waves off of the boundary between the stably stratified regions and the outer envelope leads to shorter wavelength beams of inertial waves propagating at an angle that depends on $\omega_t$ \citep{Ogilvie2009,Rieutord2010,Ogilvie2013,Lin2021,Lin2023}.

+Although the latter scattering to shorter wavelengths can enhance tidal dissipation at some frequencies, \citet{Lin2021} showed that the largest peaks in dissipation for isentropic planets with impermeable cores still correspond to underlying flows resembling the longest wavelength inertial modes of isentropic, coreless models.
+From the perspective of the modal expansion described in Section \ref{sec:modal}, the susceptibility of a given mixed mode $\alpha$ to excitation by a tidal potential of degree $n$ boils down to the requirement of a large ratio between overlap integrals $Q_{n m}^\alpha$ and $\epsilon_\alpha$ coefficients.
+This requirement in turn filters for waves with some long-wavelength structure (for low $n$), regardless of whether those waves are also scattered to shorter wavelengths.
+Most importantly, the induced gravito-inertial and inertial waves of rotating models overlap with multiple spherical harmonic degrees, regardless of whether one or multiple harmonics are included in the perturbing tidal potential.